mikaelbr/SocialFeed.js/README.md

 Install dependencies
 ```
-$ npm install && bower install
+$ make deps
 ```

 This will install both the client side deps and browser side.

 #### Build

-After making your changes, build a new version of SocialFeed.js.
+After making your changes, bundle a new version of SocialFeed.js.

 From root, run

 ```
-node make
+make bundle
 ```

 This will build the JavaScript, compile LESS files and minify both.
 You can find the dist files in the ```dist``` directory.